YomiJegede/vending-machine/README.md

 2. Navigate to the project directory cd vending-machine/scripts

-3. Run deploy script and follow the on screen instructions ./deploy.sh
+3. Grant `deploy.sh` necesary permisions if needed `chmod +x deploy.sh` , Run deploy script and follow the on screen instructions
+	./deploy.sh

 4. On successful deployment, note the outputs for public and private endpoints and the VPC